tkmr-akhs/ja-nist-sp-800/160v1/3-System-Security-Concepts.md

 [^39]: This point distinguishes analysis of what can happen from a risk assessment that determines probability greater than zero and less than one that the adverse event will happen.

+> [!]NOTE
-ASSET-BASED PROTECTION – ENGINEERING FOR SUCCESS
+> ASSET-BASED PROTECTION – ENGINEERING FOR SUCCESS
-Do not focus on what is likely to happen.
+> > Do not focus on what is likely to happen.
 Instead, focus on what can happen, and be prepared.
 That is what systems security engineering means by adopting a preemptive and reactive strategy (Section D.2) in the form of a concept of secure function that addresses the spectrum of asset loss and associated consequences.
+>
+>
+>

-This means proactively planning and designing to prevent the loss of an asset that you are not willing to accept, to be able to minimize the consequences should such a loss occur, and to be in an informed position to reactively recover from the loss when it does happen.
+> > This means proactively planning and designing to prevent the loss of an asset that you are not willing to accept, to be able to minimize the consequences should such a loss occur, and to be in an informed position to reactively recover from the loss when it does happen.
+>
+>

 ## Determining Protection Needs / 保護ニーズの特定
 Stakeholders need to achieve their mission or business objectives in a secure manner that preserves assets and limits the extent of asset loss.
 Asset protection must be continuous, thereby making it possible for stakeholders to have a realistic expectation of continuous success in the ability of their systems to support and achieve their objectives.